-The Standard Model of Particle Physics: a Beginners Guide
+The Standard Model of Particle Physics: What Is Our Universe Made of?

 Everything is made up of atoms.
 This is what you were hopefully taught at school and it was the historical starting point for particle physics.
 The atom was decomposed and its structure studied in the early 20th century.
 Beginning to understand the atom was a significant achievement but in the realm of modern physics the atom is too large (about 1x10-10 metres wide) to be described as particle physics.

 The standard model is our current theory that best describes particle physics, having been developed throughout the latter half of the 20th century.
 It is a well established theory, having stood up to significant testing.
 Indeed it has predicted many particles, to a good precision, before their experimental discovery.
 The latest confirmation being the discovery of the Higgs boson at the large hadron collider (LHC).
 The standard model describes the types of particles that make up matter and the possible interactions between these particles.